 A commercially available 32-channel development platform is used to validate the analysis with measurements.
 This article covers the following comparison of measurements vs. analysis for receiver dynamic range metrics in a phased array hybrid beamforming architecture.

 EXCLUSIVE ANNUAL RESOURCE

 Electronic Military & Defense was developed as a resource for engineers, program managers, project managers, and other professionals involved in the design and development of electronic and electro-optic systems for a wide range of defense and aerospace applications.
-Check out the digital edition of our latest issue for exclusive editorial on 3D printing, directed energy weapons, AESA radar design and testing, biothreat and explosives detection, UAV sensing, and more.
+Check out the digital edition of our latest issue for exclusive editorial on open architecture and standards applied to defense applications, overlooked EMC vulnerabilities, microfabrication, display technologies, and more.

-Sign up to receive a free copy of the 2014 edition!
+Sign up to receive a free copy of the 2018 edition!